chiranji01/Cloud-Based-AI-Mood-Aware-Movie-Recommendation-System/README.md

 - 💗 Romantic
 - 😰 Stressed

-Each mood is mapped to relevant movie genres and descriptive keywords.
+Each mood is mapped to relevant genres and descriptive keywords.

-These mood profiles are used by the recommendation engine to represent the user's selected emotional preference and compare it with movie content.

 ---

 ## Recommendation Process

-The main mood-aware recommendation process is:

 1. The user selects a mood.
-2. The React frontend sends the selected mood to the Django API.
+2. The React frontend sends the mood to the Django API.
-3. The Django backend retrieves the mood profile from MySQL.
+3. The backend retrieves the mood profile from MySQL.
-4. Movie genres and tags are retrieved as movie content features.
+4. Movie genres and tags are used as content features.
-5. The selected mood's genres and keywords are combined into a mood profile.
-6. TF-IDF converts the movie features and mood profile into numerical vectors.
+5. TF-IDF converts the movie and mood features into vectors.
-7. Cosine Similarity measures the similarity between the selected mood and each movie.
+6. Cosine Similarity calculates mood similarity.
-8. Genre relevance is calculated.
-9. Reliable rating, popularity, and recency are calculated.
+7. Genre relevance, rating quality, popularity, and recency are calculated.
-10. The factors are combined into a final recommendation score.
+8. The factors are combined into a final recommendation score.
-11. Quality and relevance filters are applied.
+9. Quality and relevance filters are applied.
-12. Candidate movies are ranked by their final recommendation score.
-13. The Top 10 recommendations are returned to the React frontend.
+10. The Top 10 movies are returned to the frontend.

 ---

 ## Movie Details

-Users can select a movie from the recommendation results to open its **Movie Details** page.
+Users can select a recommended movie to open its **Movie Details** page.

-Core movie information is based on the **MovieLens dataset**, while MovieLens link data is used to connect movies with external movie identifiers.

-The Django backend uses the **TMDb API** to retrieve additional movie information, including:
+Core movie information is based on the **MovieLens dataset**, while the **TMDb API** provides additional information including:

 - Movie poster
 - Overview